-NSU Goal NSTEP Objectives 1 - To create an environment that supports individual efforts toward academic, career, social, and civic success.
-1 10.
+NSU Goal NSTEP Objectives 1 - To create an environment that supports individual efforts toward academic, career, social, and civic 1 10. success.
 2 - To make Northwestern State University the premier regional university in the state.
 1 10.
 3 - To work together and create an environment of excellence.
 1 10.
 4 To develop and enhance relationships which are mutually beneficial to both the University and its stakeholder(s).
-1 10.
+1 10. which are mutually beneficial to both the 1 10.